urbanriskmap/cognicity-alerts/README.md

   - trigger performs spatial query using PostGIS extension to detect when new hazard reports are within specified distance of pre-registered alerting locations
   - issues alert using PostgreSQL NOTIFY
   - if multiple alerting locations are within range of new report, multiple NOTIFY alerts are issued
-  - alerts schema maintains a log of activity for each alert location as a JSONB object in the alerts.locations table
+  - alerts schema maintains a log of activity for each alert location as a JSONB object in the alerts.locations table.
+  - the activity log currently has not defined datatype - it is just free JSON
   - note that NOTIFY payloads are max of 8000 bytes.
 Thus, long logs will be truncated
+  - if a location's status is set to unsubscribed then the database will not trigger a NOTIFY for that location
 - MODULE in cogncity-notification service
   - receives NOTIFY alerts from database and processes to issue Amazon Web Services SNS notification
 - COMPUTE